LaHacks2020/Collaborate/README.md

 3) Backend integration of 7 different api's( Twilio, google, zoom, calendly, meetup)

-4) Integrating front end and ml model written using python with back end written using node.js
+4) Integrating front end and ml model with the back end